 The Standard Industry Transit Porting Contract can be found here.

-Comms Council UK, which are sponsored by Magrathea will launch on 26th April.
+Comms Council UK, which are sponsored by Magrathea launched in April.

-Registration and written entry form submissions deadline is 7th June 2021.
+Registration and written entry form submissions deadline was 7th June 2021.